ryyppy/rescript-promise/README.md

 ## Installation (not published yet)

 This is experimental and not published yet.
-Don't use it in production yet.
+Don't use it in production, unless you feel adventurous.

 ```
 # added to see how an installation might look like